paulpaterson/obsidian-project-tasks/README.md

 1. Remove vowels - lower case vowels are removed from the prefix
 2. First letters of words - the prefix is split into words and the first letters are used.
 The letters are capitalized

+### Adding a project tag

+You can use the project tag option to automatically add a tag to all tasks in the project.
+This allows you to use [Project Views](#project-views).

+The tag will be added to all tags and will be cleared if you use the ```clear-ids``` command.